PacoteJS/pacote/packages/bloom-filter/README.md

 #### `has(element: T): number`

-The `has()` method checks the filter for membership of the provided element and returns the number of times it was added to the filter.
-If `0`, it is guaranteed not to be present.
-Otherwise, there's the possibility of it being a false positive result.
+The `has()` method checks the filter for membership of the provided element and returns the possible number of times it was added to the filter.

+As with regular Bloom filters, there is a possibility of the result being a false positive, meaning the element may have been added fewer times than the returned value indicates.

 ### `optimal(items: number, errorRate: number): Options`